radar/ryanbigg.com/_posts/2011-06-06-mac-os-x-ruby-rvm-rails-and-you.markdown

   If you're looking for a quick-n-dirty way, then try <a href='https://github.com/wayneeseguin/rvm/raw/master/contrib/bootstrap_rails_environment'>Wayne E. Seguin's rails_bootstrap_script</a> which probably gets a version of Rails working for you, albeit with 1.8.7 rather than 1.9.2.
 </p>

-<h2>Under no circumstance should you install Ruby, Rubygems or any Ruby-related packages from apt-get.
-This system is out-dated and leads to major headaches.
-Avoid it for Ruby-related packages.
-We do Ruby, we know what's best.
-Trust us.</h2>

-Still not convinced? <a href='http://news.ycombinator.org/item?id=2039438'>Read this</a>.

 This guide will go through installing the <a href='http://rvm.beginrescueend.com'>RVM (Ruby Version Manager)</a>, then a version of Ruby (1.9.2), then <a href='http://rubyonrails.org'>Rails</a> and finally <a href='http://gembundler.com'>Bundler</a>.

 By the end of this guide, you will have these things installed and have some very, very easy ways to manage gem dependencies for your different applications / libraries, as well as having multiple Ruby versions installed and usable all at once.